mrxrsd/gojacego/README.md

 // 10.0
 ```

-To build a Func accepting a dictionary as input containing the values for each variable:
+To build a Func accepting a map as input containing the values for each variable:

 ```go
 engine := NewCalculationEngine(&JaceOptions{